NaoTomori10/Computing/REVENGE :D.md

 I picked up the remote control and watched my favourite anime to get thoughts of Rhys out of my head.

+NEXT DAY

+REI-LYN POV:
+For some reason, I received a text from Rhys today.
+The text just said, "After school."
+And the location.
+Apparently he wanted to meet at the back of the school.
+Could it be..?
+No. He would never like me.
+I didn't tell anyone about the text.
+After all, he probably wouldn't want me to, and my friends would likely go insane (of happiness).

+When we were released, I excused myself, saying that I had to do some after school activity today.
+I walked alone to the back of the school.

+I waited for a few minutes.
+No one came.
+Was this a prank or..?
+My eyes scanned my surroundings.

+Finally, I saw a figure rushing towards me.

+"sorry, I was held back."
+He says, panting.